The Revolutionary Cycle

 (1731) Design for Independence Hall in Philadelphia completed

-(1732) Ben Franklin's Junto Club creates the first public library in the colonies, George Washington is born, the only Catholic Church in the colonies holds its first mass, James Oglethorpe is granted a charter for Georgia, the last of the 13 colonies, Ben Franklin begins publication of _Poor Richard's Almanac_, British pass the Hat Act
+(1732) Ben Franklin's Junto Club creates the first public library in the colonies, George Washington is born, the only Catholic Church in the colonies holds its first mass, James Oglethorpe is granted a charter for Georgia, the last of the 13 colonies, Ben Franklin begins publication of _Poor Richard's Almanac_, British pass the Hat Act, first Stage Coach line established in New Jersey

 (1733) British pass the Molasses Act